 On March 11, 2015, the District issued \$11,495,000 of 2015 General Obligation Refunding Bonds.
 The bonds were issued under and pursuant to a Resolution of the Board of Education.
 Interest is payable on July 1 and January 1 and principal is payable on July 1 each year through maturity.
 The proceeds of the Bonds were used to refund a portion of the outstanding principal of the District's 2005 General Obligation Refunding Bonds in the amount of \$12,515,000.
 The proceeds of the prior bonds were used to defease various General Obligation Bonds.
 The proceeds of the new bonds have been used to purchase U.S. Government Securities that were placed in separate irrevocable trust funds.
 The investments and fixed earnings from the investments are sufficient to fully service the defeased debt until the debt is called or matures.
-For financial reporting purposes, the advance refunding bonds resulted in a difference of \$253,678 between the reacquisition price and the net carrying value amount of the old debt.
+For financial reporting purposes, the advance refunding met the requirements of an insubstance debt defeasance and therefore was removed as a liability from the District's government-wide financial statements.
+The advance refunding of the 2005 general obligation refunding bonds resulted in a difference of \$253,678 between the reacquisition price and the net carrying value amount of the old debt.
 The difference, reported in the accompanying financial statements as a deferred outflow of resources, is being charged (amortized) to operations through fiscal year 2021 using the straight line method.
 The District completed the advance refunding to reduce its total debt service payments over the next 5 years by \$520,968 and received a premium of \$1,392,509.